 - Employee ownership potential

-- Reimbursement for preperation classes and licensing exams
+- Reimbursement for preparation classes and licensing exams

 - Attendance at industry seminars and conferences